Video of 2019 fatal stabbing shown during opening day of murder trial | CBC News

 The events unfolded over less than half an hour, Rudnick said, starting with Longo, Kayiranga and Simon meeting in front of the Salvation Army Booth Centre on George Street in the ByWard Market.

-Simon shoved Kayiranga to the ground and after that the trio split up — with Kayranga and Longo heading to the Metro grocery store on Rideau Street where Longo purchased a knife, Rudnick said.
+Simon shoved Kayiranga to the ground and after that the trio split up — with Kayiranga and Longo heading to the since-closed Metro grocery store on Rideau Street where Longo purchased a knife, Rudnick said.

 She said the court will hear from a manager at the Metro who can verify the video from the store and the purchase receipt showing the brand of the knife.